Deciding to Apply

 See our ExecMAP page for more information >

 The Ross EMBA curriculum emphasizes general management from a strategic perspective, along with personalized leadership development.
-It takes a comprehensive, results-oriented approach to real-world problem-solving and decision- making -- all at a senior level.
+It takes a comprehensive, results-oriented approach to practical problem solving and decision making -- all at a senior level.
 If you are seeking advancement to the highest levels in your organization, you will need to complement your functional expertise with a broad-based knowledge of all the facets of business.
 Our EMBA curriculum provides a rigorous general management education that focuses on a strategic approach to business issues and problem solving.

-Parallel to the traditional courses is a leadership development program in which you develop your goals as well as identify strengths and areas for growth during the first year.
-In the second year, a number of different workshops will provide you with tools to reach these goals.
-Workshop topics include dealing with media in crisis situations, delivering powerful presentations, and managing teams of senior staff.
+Parallel to the traditional courses is a leadership development program in which you develop your goals as well as identify strengths and areas for growth.
+Personalized executive coaching, as well as a number of leadership-focused workshops will provide you with tools to reach these goals.

-ExecMAP and the elective courses in terms three and four provide opportunities to customize your learning based on your unique goals and interests.
+ExecMAP and the elective courses in terms three, four, and five provide opportunities to customize your learning based on your unique goals and interests.

 Ross faculty often teach in many different programs, and the EMBA faculty are no exception.
-You will be taught by Ross faculty who are experts in their field: either in Ann Arbor or when the faculty fly to LA to teach our LA cohort.
-The faculty teaching in our EMBA program are typically some of our most senior and award-winning faculty, who have taught for many years in our full-time MBA core or teach some of our most popular MBA electives.
+You will be taught by Ross faculty who are experts in their field.
+The faculty teaching in our EMBA program are typically some of our most senior and award-winning faculty.

 Learn more about Michigan Ross programs, updates, and events.